About COSMIN

 Mission statement

-The mission of COSMIN is to improve the selection of outcome measurement instruments of health outcomes by developing and encouraging the use of transparent methodology and practical tools for selecting the most suitable outcome measurement instrument in research and clinical practice.
+The mission of COSMIN is to improve health measurement and the selection of outcome measurement instruments of health outcomes.
+We develope and encourage the use of transparent methodology for conducting studies on measurement instruments and selecting the most suitable outcome measurement instrument in research and clinical practice.

 We aim to improve the quality of studies on measurement properties by developing methodology and practical tools for assessing measurement properties, and we call for standardization of outcomes and outcome measurement instruments by developing core outcome sets (COS).